Claim: Application of Vicks VapoRub to the soles of children's feet effectively counters nighttime cough.

 The e-mail suggests that NRC has conducted research comparing the effectiveness of prescription cough medicines in children to alternative therapies like acupressure.
 However, our databases indicate that no such studies involving Vicks VapoRub have been conducted at NRC.
 It is rare for NRC to engage in research into alternate applications of medications.

-However, while the NRC has neither researched the claim slathering VapoRub on a child's feet will alleviate nighttime cough nor endorses the practice, that particular home cure had been proffered by many people in the health industry prior to the March 2007 e-mail.
-(That e-mail, by the
+However, while the NRC has neither researched the claim slathering VapoRub on a child's feet will alleviate nighttime cough nor endorses the practice, that particular home cure had been proffered by many people in the health industry prior to the The e-mail suggests that NRC has conducted research comparing the effectiveness of prescription cough medicines in children to alternative therapies like acupressure.
+However, our databases indicate that no such studies involving Vicks VapoRub have been conducted at NRC.
+It is rare for NRC to engage in research into alternate applications of medications.

 Joe and Teresa Graedon of "The People's Pharmacy," a health advice feature that is both a syndicated newspaper column and a weekly show on National Public Radio, included mention of this potential use of the salve in their 2002 "Guide to Unique Uses for Vicks."
 Expanding on the 2002 suggestion "Easing chest congestion is standard, of course, but have you considered applying it to the soles of the feet for a persistent nighttime cough?" in February 2007 they wrote, "We also suggest putting Vicks VapoRub on the soles of the feet for a nighttime cough.
 Put on socks to protect the sheets."